chromium/chromium/docs/adding_to_third_party.md

 supported solution for getting them.
 If you need to compile from source, consider using [CIPD](cipd_and_3pp.md) instead.

-_Accessible to Googlers only.
+This is accessible to Googlers only.
 Non-Googlers can email one of the people in third_party/OWNERS for help.

 See [Chrome Code Policy](https://goto.google.com/chrome-code-policy)